Introduction to Java

 The first name on the list was “Silk”, which I hated but everyone else liked.
 My favorite was “Lyric”, the third one on the list, but it didn’t pass the lawyers test.
-I don’t remember what the other candidate names where.
+I don’t remember what the other candidate names were.

 So, who named Java?
 Marketing organized the meeting, the consultant ran it, and a whole pile of us did a lot of yelling out of random words.
-I’m honestly not real sure who said “Java” first, but I’m pretty sure it was Mark Opperman.
+I’m honestly not really sure who said “Java” first, but I’m pretty sure it was Mark Opperman.

 There certainly wasn’t any brilliant marketing mind who went through a coherent thought process.

 - The unofficial abbreviation is “Just Another Virtual Analyse”.